 This patent also tells us that it might personalized recommendations and tailor them to a searcher’s interests:

 For example, one or more users may have indicated an interest in sports-related activities, and the suggestions to the one or more users may include suggestions to purchase tickets to upcoming sporting events, suggestions to visit a sporting goods store, suggestions to join a sporting league, and so forth.
-As another example, one or more users may have purchased tickets to a particular theater in the past, and the suggestions to the one or more users may include suggestions to see the upcoming productions at that theater.
-As another example, one or more users may have indicated interest in a particular musical group, and suggestions may be provided to the one or more users for venues where the group may be performing in the future.
-As another example, one or more users may have responded positively to a particular type of suggestion in the past, and suggestions may be provided to the one or more users that are of the same and/or similar suggestion type.
+As another example, one or more users may have purchased tickets to a particular theater in the past.
+The suggestions to one or more users may include suggestions to see the upcoming productions at that theater.
+As another example, one or more users may have indicated an interest in a particular musical group, and suggestions may be provided to one or more users for venues where the group may be performing in the future.
+As another example, one or more users may have responded positively to a particular type of suggestion in the past, and suggestions may be provided to one or more users of the same and/or similar suggestion type.

 The patent also tells us that it might offer recommendations based upon the physical location of a user:

-In some implementations the physical location of the user may be based on locational data described herein.
-For example, a user’s physical location may be identified as being in the downtown area and suggestion system 130 may provide suggestions for downtown restaurants to the user.
-Likewise, suggestions for local suburban restaurants may be provided to users that are identified as being in a particular suburban area.
+In some implementations, the user’s physical location may be based on locational data described herein.
+For example, a user’s physical location may be identified as being in the downtown area, and suggestion system 130 may provide suggestions for downtown restaurants to the user.
+Likewise, suggestions for local suburban restaurants may be provided to users identified as being in a particular suburban area.
 As another example, a user in the vicinity of a mall may be provided suggestions to visit one or more stores in the mall.
 As another example, the user in the vicinity of a mall may be provided with suggestions to participate in one or more ongoing promotional events at the mall.
-In some implementations the physical location of the user may be based on identified locational data as described herein.
+In some implementations, the user’s physical location may be based on identified locational data as described herein.

-Suggestions offered under the process described in this patent may not be offered until a certain threshold of people have visited particular geographic locations as indicated in a number of possible different ways:
+Suggestions offered under the process described in this patent may not be offered until a certain threshold of people has visited particular geographic locations as indicated in many possible different ways:

 Locational data may be based on one or more actual and/or indicated visits from users such as those discussed herein.
-For example, locational data may be based on one or more of locational queries, geolocational data from mobile devices and/or other client devices 110, financial transactions at a given geographic location, user indications of visits to a given geographic location (e.g. check-ins), and so forth.
-In some implementations utilized locational data may optionally be restricted based on one or more aspects of the locational data.
+For example, locational data may be based on one or more locational queries, geolocational data from mobile devices and/or other client devices 110, financial transactions at a given geographic location, user indications of visits to a given geographic location (e.g., check-ins), and so forth.
+In some implementations, locational data may be restricted based on one or more aspects of the locational data.
 For example, locational data may be restricted based on the geographic location, based on one or more suggestions associated with the locational data, and/or one or more groupings of users.

-The patent talks about different groups of users that might be given geographic locations recommendations
+The patent talks about different groups of users that might be given geographic location recommendations.

-Certain groups, such as telling us that a place is “popular with users with children” or “not a family friendly restaurant.”
+Certain groups tell us that a place is “popular with users with children” or “not a family-friendly restaurant.”
 Interestingly, the questions that Google asks people in their local guides program seem to address identifying such groups.
 But the patent tells us:

 The patent isn’t telling us much at this point about why certain geographic locations might be recommended.
-Once we start seeing more geographic recommendations from Google, we may be able to identify what types of things might be influencing those suggestions.
-For instance, there isn’t mention of the use of Schema in the patent, but we know that Schema can influence whether or not events at certain places are noted in search results, so using those could potentially be a positive thing to implement for a businesses website.
+However, once we start seeing more geographic recommendations from Google, we may be able to identify what types of things might be influencing those suggestions.
+For instance, there isn’t mention of the use of Schema in the patent.
+Still, we know that Schema can influence whether or not events at certain places are noted in search results, so using those could potentially be a positive thing to implement for a business’s website.